 Those eligible could play in the Candidates' Tournament in Edinburgh between 4th and 6th May 2013, and 23 players did so, including the ghost and a wildcard.

 The top 8 players, including Champion Andrew Kay, played in the Challengers' League Held over the holiday weekend 24th - 27th May, in London at ISH.
-Andrew Kay and Andrew Simons both ended on six wins and will play the title match.
+Andrew Kay and Andrew Simons both ended on six wins and played the title match.
 Andrew Simons's games (sgf) are available as a zipped file.

 Game 1 in this year's Title Match between Andrew Kay and Andrew Simons, was played in Milton Keynes on Saturday 16th November.
 There was a live relay on KGS from 10:00 featuring commentary by Alexandr Dinerchtein (Breakfast, 3p).